 My name is Soumya Banerjee (first name pronounced as show-mo) and I am a post-doctoral research fellow with experience working in USA and Germany.

 I analyze complex problems and implement new statistical and machine learning techniques for deriving insights from large amounts of data.

-My research interest is in computational immunology.
+My research interests are in computational immunology and complex systems.
 I use techniques from computer science to solve problems in immunology and take inspiration from the immune system to solve problems in computer science.

 a) Using techniques from computer science to solve problems in immunology.